MohdRashid01/Backstage/README.md

 **Instructions on How to Deploy Backstage App in Ubuntu 20.04**

-Note :- Please try this step on freshly installed ubuntu O/S
+Note :- Please try this step on freshly installed ubuntu O/S and Clone this repo

 7007 is port number for backend

 3000 is port number for frontend